 This is a great review.
 However, let us not forget one part of our forest service.
-Teddy Roosevelt was able to create and protect our national forest service was there were massive fires going on (The Big Burn) around the time it was created.
+Teddy Roosevelt was able to create and protect our national American forest service was there were massive fires going on (The Big Burn) around the time it was created.

 People put out the fires that get created in our national forests.

 We will always need people to help us put out our nations fires.

 The American forest service is there to provide our national treasures.
 Moreover and protect them in times of need.